phigas/freepaths-docs/getting-started/config-file-creation-guide.md

 ```

 `NUMBER_OF_PROCESSES` : int
-Every phonon is simulated independantly one after the other.
+Every phonon is simulated independently one after the other.
 To speed up the calculation the phonons should be distributed across multiple processes or workers which will each simulate phonons independently.
 This value should be set to a value close to the amount of threads your processor has.
 Please take note that the progress percentage displayed in the terminal is the progress of a single process and that some processes will take longer than others to finish.

 ## Advanced simulation parameters